freenas/freenas-docs/userguide/sharing.rst

 #.
 Determine which hosts are allowed to connect using iSCSI and
     create an initiator.

 #.
-Decide if you will use authentication, and if so, whether it will
+Decide if authentication will be used, and if so, whether it will
     be CHAP or mutual CHAP.
 If using authentication, create an authorized access.